omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </p>

   <p>
-    In 1967, Cash's duet with Carter, &#8220;Jackson&#8221;, won a Grammy Award.
+    In 1967, Cash's duet with Carter, “Jackson”, won a Grammy Award.
   </p>

   <p>
     Cash quit using drugs in 1968, after a spiritual epiphany in the Nickajack Cave.
 June, Maybelle, and Ezra Carter moved into Cash's mansion for a month to help him defeat his addiction.
 Cash proposed onstage to Carter at a concert at the London Gardens in London, Ontario on February 22, 1968; the couple married a week later (on March 1) in Franklin, Kentucky.
 June had agreed to marry Cash after he had &#8216;cleaned up'.
-Rediscovering his Christian faith, taking an &#8220;altar call&#8221; in Evangel Temple, a small church in the Nashville area, Cash chose this church over many larger celebrity churches in the Nashville area because he said that there he was treated like just another parishioner and not a celebrity.
+Rediscovering his Christian faith, taking an “altar call” in Evangel Temple, a small church in the Nashville area, Cash chose this church over many larger celebrity churches in the Nashville area because he said that there he was treated like just another parishioner and not a celebrity.
   </p>

   <h5>